- Underwater docking

 - Robust, flexible and transparent mission planning and execution

 - Multi-agent mission planning and execution

 - Demonstrator program

-The aim of this project is to develop communication and network capacity for the Maritime Underwater Robots by pushing the technology of UW-communication in a variety of applications of underwater robotics towards small, agile and robust systems.
+The aim of this project is to develop the communication and network capacity for the marine underwater robots by advancing the technology of underwater acoustic communication in a variety of underwater applications towards more robust and adaptive systems.